 Often described as “adult acne,” rosacea is actually a distinct and vague disorder.
 We do know that rosacea affects people as they mature, but it appears to be a completely different problem than acne.
 In addition to selecting the right medications, it is important to use the proper cleansing and moisturizing systems and to avoid the triggers that aggravate the rosacea.
 With proper attention, rosacea can be adequately controlled, even if there is no cure.

 Psoriasis is a disorder of the skin.
 The cause of psoriasis is hereditary in nature and interferes with the skins immune function.
 Psoriasis can also affect joints, causing arthritis that can be quite painful and deforming.
 Medications and treatments can be effective in helping the symptoms, but at this time there is no cure for psoriasis.

 Folliculitis is the medical term for HAIR BUMPS or INGROWN HAIRS and involves inflammation of hair follicles, often with formation of small pus bumps.
-Here at the Skin Wellness Center of Alabama, we use several treatments for this condition — one being a special antibiotic cream or even laser surgery to minimize scarring or keloids that may have developed.
+Here at the Skin Wellness Dermatology, we use several treatments for this condition — one being a special antibiotic cream or even laser surgery to minimize scarring or keloids that may have developed.